 Jolie Boothis creating a more passionate, compassionate and extraordinary world.

-The better I know you the more accurate I will be in my support for you...
+The better I know you the more accurate I will be in my support of you...
 So don't be shy on those message boards!

 Let's be pen pals!
 As well as all the above benefits I'll also hand write you a postcard quarterly (every three months) helping you with anything you need to ask me and just being a friend.